 This practice is very common among canines, especially those with a dominant nature.
 These pups like to choose their peeing spots on their own and may mark your sofa in the process.
 If you own such a pooch, it’s important to assert your dominance to curb this negative behavior.

 Submissive behavior can also make your dog urinate on your sofa.
 Normally, this type of behavior is observed in those canines who have gone through traumatic experiences.
 Similarly, stress and loneliness can also be the reasons for your dog’s anxiety.

 What Can I Do If My Dog Peed on the Sofa?

 If your dog peed on the sofa, you can use any of the following methods to clean your couch.

 Use an enzymatic cleaner

 Get a towel (cloth or paper) and soak up the urine from the peed spot.
 Keep repeating this process with a new towel until most of the urine is absorbed.
-After that, spray an enzymatic cleaner on the spot and let it rest for 10 to 15 minutes.
+After that, spray an enzymatic cleaner (paid link) on the spot and let it rest for 10 to 15 minutes.